 Reader, you also ask about the safety of psilocybin mushrooms in comparison to LSD: ‘shrooms and LSD may have similar effects; however, LSD's effects last longer.
 While it's unlikely that LSD itself would be mixed with other drugs, there's no way of knowing what combination of chemicals makes up street LSD.
 As for 'shrooms, it also could be the case that they may be marketed as psilocybin, but are actually store-bought mushrooms laced with LSD or PCP.

 For more information on hallucinogens and other drugs, check out the Go Ask Alice!
 Alcohol & Other Drugs archives, there's even a specific section dedication to LSD, PCP & Other Hallucinogens!
 Another helpful resource is National Institute of Drug Abuse (NIDA), which contains usage statistics and links to fact sheets and publications.
-Lastly, if a good time is what you’re after, there are plenty of ways to have a blast without taking substances — check out Fun without Drugs? and Natural highs for some inspiration!
+Lastly, if a good time is what you’re after, there are plenty of ways to have a blast without taking substances — check out Fun without Drugs? for some inspiration!